Skip to content

 Chart package download address: https://static.guance.com/dataflux/package/launcher-helm-latest.tgz

-# Import under containerd environment
+# Import into containerd environment

 gunzip guance-amd64-latest.tar.gz